Senyeah/APIEngine/README.md

 APIEngine is licensed under the GNU General Public License, version 3.

 **APIEngine is currently in beta.
-If you find any bugs, please file a pull request!**
+If you find any bugs, please submit an issue!**

 ## Server-Side Requirements